billbuchanan/csn09112/week03_ns/labs/README.md

 The Metasploit Framework includes hundreds of auxiliary modules that perform scanning, fuzzing, sniffing, and much more.
 Although these modules will not give you a shell, they are extremely valuable when conducting a penetration test.
 Generally, they are grouped in three categories: Admin, Scanner and Server.

-To find msfconsole, navigate to Kali's menu, type metasploit and select metasploit framework.
+To run msfconsole, open a terminal console and type `msfconsole`, or navigate to Kali's menu, type metasploit and select metasploit framework, .

 <img width="613" height="355" alt="image" src="https://github.com/user-attachments/assets/a783e83a-dafd-4871-a5df-597950b5bbdd" />